Photo Credit: Bartfett

 We defend the rights of threatened species such as bull trout, salmon, and steelhead to thrive in healthy rivers and streams.
 Native fish need access to cold, clear headwater streams to survive.
 But when forest roads add too much sediment to streams or when large dams block fish from migrating up and down streams, we go to court.

 We educate and lobby Congress to ensure funds are available to heal lands and waters through the Legacy Roads and Trails program.
-In the 10 years since the program was established, the Forest Service has fixed and/or stormproofed 18,057 miles of roads for access; reclaimed 7,053 miles of roads for the wild; replaced 1,030 culverts to open up fish habitat; created hundreds of local jobs; and saved $3.5 million per year in reduced annual road maintenance costs.
+Since the program was established in 2008, the Forest Service has fixed and/or storm-proofed 18,057 miles of roads for access; reclaimed 7,053 miles of roads for the wild; replaced 1,030 culverts to open up fish habitat; created hundreds of local jobs; and saved $3.5 million per year in reduced annual road maintenance costs.

 We recognize that all of our voices are lifted and louder when we work with others.
 Guardians leads or is active in coalitions such as the Washington Watershed Restoration Initiative, Drinking Water Providers Partnership, Oregon Stream Protection coalition, and with allies such as The Wilderness Society, Winter Wildlands, and many, many more.